YonaskT/footy/README.md

-# Player Analysis and Market Value Prediction Web App
+# Player Analysis and Market Value Prediction and Web App
-This web application is designed to provide detailed analysis and market value predictions for football players.
+This project is designed to provide detailed analysis and market value predictions for football players.
 The app leverages machine learning models and data visualization techniques to offer insights into player performance and similarity comparisons.

-Key Features:
+## Project Overview

+- Build player scouting recommender system
+- understand which variables increase the market value per player
+- Predicts player market value based on their performance metrics
+- Provides insights and recommendations for clubs, scouts
+- identify over/under performing players based on their market value
+- identify undervalued or overvalued players

+### Data Source:

+- performance data is scraped from fbref
+- market value and other player rofile data is scraped from transfermarkt
+- The data is scraped from the above two football statistical websites and updated everyday using a scheduler and stored in a database
+- The app retrieves player data from a PostgreSQL database

+### Key Features of the app:

 1. Player Selection:

 Users can select a player from a dropdown menu in the sidebar.
 The app displays the most similar players based on performance metrics.

 2. Player Similarity:

 The app calculates and displays the top 5 players most similar to the selected player using cosine similarity on various performance metrics.

 3. Performance Visualization:

 A radar chart (pizza plot) is generated to visualize the selected player's performance across multiple metrics.